modjular-io/redirect/README.md

     - useful if client should not change the request method from PUT, PATCH and DELETE to GET
     - if not set or not in allowed Codes `SERVER_REDIRECT_CODE` is used
     - so per default all requests will be redirected with the same status code
-- `SERVER_ACCESS_LOG` - optionally define the location where nginx will write its access log
-   - if not set /dev/stdout is used
-- `SERVER_ERROR_LOG` - optionally define the location where nginx will write its error log
-   - if not set /dev/stderr is used

-See also `docker-compose.yml` file.

 ## Usage